Pseudo Bayesian Mixed Models under Informative Sampling: Simulation study

 \subsection{Varying Number of Population Groups, $G_{U}$}

-We, next, assess bias for a population model constructed using group-indexed random effects, where each group links to multiple units.
+We assess bias for a population model constructed using group-indexed random effects, where each group links to multiple units.
 Our results presented in Figure~\ref{fig:groupre} compare our double-weighting method to single-weighting in the case we conduct a proportion-to-size \emph{direct} sampling of groups and, subsequently, sub-sample $f = 50\%$ of member units within groups.
 We include an SRS sample of groups and units within selected groups taken from the same population.
 The results reveal that bias is most pronounced in the case of a relatively larger number of groups e.g., $G_{U}=(1250,500)$ for $N=5000$, where each group links relatively few units.
 By contrast, as the number of groups decreases, fixing the population size, $N$, the number of units linking to each group increases, which will have the effect of reducing variation in resulting sampling weights among the groups until, in the limit, there is a single group (with $\pi_{g} = 1$).
-The relative bias of single-weighting, therefore, declines as the number of groups declines (and units per group increases), such that residual bias in $\sigma_{u}^{2}$ for $G=100$ is dominated by increasing variability (because we sample fewer groups) for all methods.
+The relative bias of single-weighting, therefore, declines as the number of groups declines (and units per group increases), such that residual bias in $\sigma_{u}^{2}$ for $G_{U}=100$ is dominated by increasing variability (because we sample fewer groups) for all methods.
 We, nevertheless, detect a small decrease in bias when we use double-weighting.
-Our set-up may be viewed as more likely to induce bias because we assign units to groups by sorting units on the values of the size variable, $x_{2} \sim \mathcal{E}(1/(m_{2}=2.5))$ for allocation to groups.
+We include Table~\ref{tab:groupre} that presents the bias in the estimation for the posterior mean values of $(\beta_{0},\beta_{1},\sigma_{u}^{2})$ that confirms the reduction in bias for $\sigma_{u}^{2}$ under double-weighting for $G_{U} = 100$.
+Our set-up may be viewed as more likely to induce bias because we assign units to groups by sorting units on the values of the size variable, $x_{2} \sim \mathcal{E}(1/(2.5))$ for allocation to groups.
 Our proportion-to-size sampling design selects groups based on the mean size variable for each group, $\bar{x}_{2}$.
 This set-up will tend to accentuate the variance in the resulting group-indexed size variable (and, hence, the resulting survey sample inclusion probabilities) as compared to a random allocation of units to groups.
 Our simulation set-up is, nevertheless, realistic because many surveys are characterized by relatively homogenous clusters; for example, the geographically-indexed metropolitan statistical areas (MSAs) (which may be viewed as clusters) used by the Current Employment Statistics survey (administered by the Bureau of Labor Statistics) tends to express larger (higher number of employees) establishments in more highly populated MSAs.

 \afterpage{ }